You can use Zapier to automate the data flow between FYI and other platforms, for example, Ignition, Dropbox, OneDrive, Google Drive, etc.

 When you click a field, this displays the fields that are available from the Trigger service (in the examples, from Practice Ignition).

 Note: The field that shows in bold is the field name.
 Next to this is an example of what will be returned from the data.
 For example, in the screen below "1.
 Contact Name Frank Marshall", Contact Name is the field and Frank Marshall is a sample of what it will return.
-If you are not seeing examples of what a field will bring in, you can use the Find Data function in the Trigger Event of the Zap.
+If you don't see examples of what a field will bring in, you can use the Find Data function in the Trigger Event of the Zap.

 Click Show All Values to show additional fields.
 Select the values as relevant.

-In the example below, the Customize fields have been set up with Name as "Proposal Name" and Web Link as the "Proposal URL".
-These are from Practice Ignition.
+In the example below, the Customize fields have been set up with Name as the "Proposal Name" and Web Link as the "Proposal URL".
+These are from Ignition.

-Client Email is set as the "Contact Email".
+Client Email is the "Contact Email", as per the Client List or the Client - Summary tab in FYI.
 User Email is set as the "Client Manager Email" within FYI so that when the files are imported, they are imported to that user's In Tray, ready for filing.

 As well as Client Email, you can also include the fields for Client Code, Export Code, and XPM ID as the information that is sent.
 This will allow FYI to assign it to a specific client depending on what data is available so it can match to the client if there is no Client Email.